openid/fapi/fapi-2_0-security-profile.md

 The pre-conditions for this attack do not apply to many ecosystems and require a powerful attacker.
 In situations where the pre-conditions may be met, the possible mitigations include:

-1. Clients using different DPoP keys or MTLS certificates at each authorization server
+1. clients using different DPoP keys or MTLS certificates at each authorization server;
-2. Clients sending the issuer identifier the access token was obtained from to the resource server, and requiring resource servers to verify the issuer matches the authorization server that originally issued the token (though there is no standardized method for clients to send the issuer to the resource server)
+2. clients sending the issuer identifier the access token was obtained from to the resource server, and requiring resource servers to verify the issuer matches the authorization server that originally issued the token (though there is no standardized method for clients to send the issuer to the resource server);
-3. Reducing the time window for the attack by using short-lived access tokens alongside refresh tokens
+3. reducing the time window for the attack by using short-lived access tokens alongside refresh tokens.

 ### Authorization Request Leaks lead to CSRF